thegetty/quire-docs/content/about/how-it-works.md

 - [Vite](https://vitejs.dev/) is a JavaScript bundler and development web server.

-- [Canval Panel](https://iiif-canvas-panel.netlify.app/about/) works as a user interface to render IIIF deep-zooming images.
+- [Canvas Panel](https://iiif-canvas-panel.netlify.app/about/) works as a user interface to render IIIF deep-zooming images.
 It allows for more complexity in how images are displayed, such as layered images or annotated images.

 - [Eleventy (11ty)](https://www.11ty.dev/) is a simple yet powerful static site generator based on JavaScript.
 11ty transforms a directory of various templates into HTML and is popular for its ability to mix multiple templating languages.
 It is available as open source under the MIT License.